Tyluur/kt-file.io/README.md

 # kt-file.io
-This library handles file management in a simplistic fashion.
+This library/wrapper handles file management in a simple fashion.

 ---